Posandu/tronic247/posts/how-to-add-a-link-in-html/index.md

 ---
-title: "How to add a link in HTML"
+title: "Add a link in HTML"
 date: "2020-05-30"
 categories: ["html-tutorials"]
 ---